openfaas/openfaas.github.io/_posts/2019-09-05-eks-openfaas-cloud-build-guide.md

 Do you want to see a real-world example of what you can build?
 Check out my blog post on how to create a [Serverless Single Page App (SPA) with OFC, Postgres, Go and Vue.js](https://www.openfaas.com/blog/serverless-single-page-app/).
 You may also like [goodfirstissue bot](https://github.com/rajatjindal/goodfirstissue) which runs on The Community Cluster and is in active use by Google, CNCF (helm) and Jetstack.

-Contributions are also welcome to [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap), such as [adding support for AWS ECR](https://github.com/openfaas/openfaas-cloud/issues/504).
+Contributions are also welcome to [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap)

 ### Thank you to OpenFaaS Ltd